khatrigopal/devops-nanodegree-capstone-master/README.md

 - installing ansible and its python dependencies
 - adding my jenkins user to sudoers to make it easy to run the ansible playbooks without configuring a build agent (not the best idea, but it works :)

-## Illustrating the rolling update
+## Explaination of the rolling update
 I have not included screenshots of the site before/after the rolling update  , later on i realize screenshots were inadequate to illustrate what was actually happening on the kubernetes pods during the update.